-14. The promoters shall make, and at all times Works for thereafter maintain, the following works for the accom-benefit of owners. modation of the owners and occupiers of lands adjoining 10 the railway, that is to say :-- culverts, and passages over, under, or by the bridges, &c. sides of or leading to, or from the railway, as shall be necessary for the purpose of making good any interruptions caused by the railway to the use of the lands through which the railway shall be made.
+14. The promoters shall make, and at all times works for thereafter maintain, the following works for the accombenefit of owners.

+modation of the owners and occupiers of lands adjoining

+10 the railway, that is to say:-

+Such and so many convenient gates, bridges, arches, Gates, culverts, and passages over, under, or by the bridges, &c. sides of or leading to, or from the railway, as shall be necessary for the purpose of making good any interruptions caused by the railway to the use of the lands through which the railway shall be made.
 And such works shall be made forthwith after the part of the railway passing over such lands shall have been laid out or formed, or during the formation thereof.